department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types.md

 </li>

 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-after-separation">Can I file a claim after I leave the military?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-after-separation">Postservice claim: File a claim for a disability that appears after discharge.</button>
 <div id="claim-after-separation" class="usa-accordion-content">

 <spand id="claim-after-separation">

-Yes.
 There's no time limit on filing a disability claim.
 But you should know that the process may become more complex the longer you wait.

 Learn more about disabilities that may be related to your active-duty service, but may not appear until after you've left the military:</br>
   - [Disabilities that appear within 1 year after discharge](/disability-benefits/apply/one-year/)</br>